tomekkleszcz/redux-saga-promise-actions/README.md

 ## 📥 Instalation

-`npm install tomekkleszcz/redux-saga-promise-actions`
+`npm install redux-saga-promise-actions`

 or

-`yarn add tomekkleszcz/redux-saga-promise-actions`
+`yarn add redux-saga-promise-actions`

 ## 🤔 Why this library does even exists?